BillyFrcs/SnakeLol/README.md

 ## Simple Docs

+To see the all the code go to include for .hpp files and src for .cpp files and assets for all the resources of this game.

 Just for information, the main cpp file is SnakeGame.cpp is used to create and run the game.

 > Note: This game only available and running on Linux :)